Equivariant instanton homology: Invariance

 \begin{theorem} Suppose $M,N$ are $A$-modules and $N, N'$ are $A'$-modules.
 Let

 be quasi-isomorphisms that are equivariant in the sense that

 If all of $A, \; A', \; N$ and $N'$ are $R$-free, then $cB(N,A,M) \to cB(N',A',M')$ is a quasi-isomorphism. \end{theorem}

 These theorems are proved by appealing to natural spectral sequences associated to the bar and cobar constructions.
-Now, and later in this appendix, it's useful to use Boardman's language of \textit{strongly convergent} and \textit{conditionally convergent} spectral sequences from \cite{B}.
-We have slightly different assumptions and indexing than Boardman, chosen to fit with our preference for homological gradings.

-\begin{definition} Suppose $C$ is a chain complex equipped with an increasing (possibly unbounded) filtration We will call this a `filtered complex'.
-If $\bigcup_p F_p C = C$, then we say that $F_\bullet C$ is an \emph{exhaustive} filtration.
-We say that the filtration is \emph{Hausdorff} if $\bigcap_p F_p C = 0$ and \emph{complete} if the map $C \to \lim_{p} C/F_{-p}C$ is an isomorphism.
-We say that the associated spectral sequence $E^r$ \emph{converges conditionally} to $H_* C$ if the filtration $H_*(F_p C)$ of $H_*(C)$ is complete and Hausdorff.
-We say that it \emph{converges strongly} to $H_* C$ if furthermore we have isomorphisms $E^\infty_{p,q} \cong \textup{gr}_p H_{p+q} C$, where $\textup{gr}_pM$ for a filtered module $M$, we write the associated graded module
+All of our spectral sequences arise from filtered complexes (as opposed to more intricate constructions, such as exact couples), so let us introduce the concept.